kylelaughlin/band-mngt-docs/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Welcome to the Band Management API!
+This API helps make song and set list management tasks for a band easy and enjoyable.
+Example code can be viewed in the dark area to the right and provides example requests utilizing cURL.

 This example API documentation page was created with [Slate](https://github.com/tripit/slate).
 Feel free to edit it and use it as a base for your own API's documentation.